bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 ### Key Components

 - Client/Server APIs: Main interface for communicating between client and server.
 These are the APIs that are directly used by user applications.
-- Comms layer: Defines the format and structure of messages exchanged between clients and servers, and provides an abstract interface to the underlying transport layer implementation, providing a consistend interface for sending and receiving messages.
+- Comms layer: Defines the format and structure of messages exchanged between clients and servers, and provides an abstract interface to the underlying transport layer implementation, exposing a consistent interface for sending and receiving messages.
 - Transport Layer: Concrete implementations of the underlying transport.
 Defines how data is actualy transported between client and server.

 ### Client/Server APIs: